Bermuda Grass

 Diseases

-• Dollar Spot: Small circular patches; improve nitrogen levels and air circulation
+• Dollar Spot: Small circular patches can enhance nitrogen levels and improve air circulation

-• Brown Patch: Large irregular patches; avoid evening watering and excessive nitrogen
+• Brown Patch: Large, irregular patches are present; avoid watering in the evening and using excessive nitrogen

 Pests

-• Grubs: Feed on roots; apply preventive treatments in early summer
+• Grubs: Focus on feeding the roots and apply preventive treatments in early summer

-• Mole crickets: Tunnel through soil; use targeted insecticides
+• Mole crickets: Create a tunnel through the soil and apply targeted insecticides

 Weeds